 Rinse water chestnuts and chop them into halves

 Chop chicken breast into bite-sized pieces, if using

 Pull leaves off of basil stems to make 1 1/2 cups of leaves

-Add the rest of the chopped vegetables and water chestnuts and stir-fry a few minutes over high heat.
+Add the onion mix back into the pan along with the rest of the chopped vegetables and water chestnuts.
+Stir-fry a few minutes over high heat.

 Stir in the basil leaves and continue simmering covered for another 3 minutes until eggplant is thoroughly cooked and tender.

 Mix the reserved mushroom soaking liquid with the cornstarch.
 Stir in the thickener and bring sauce to a boil until it thickens

 Serve over brown rice or on its own.
 Garnish with a few basil leaves and green onions.